eventlet/eventlet/README.rst

 If you have a project that uses Eventlet with Twisted, your options are:

 * use last working release eventlet==0.14
 * start a new project with only Twisted hub code, identify and fix problems.
 As of eventlet 0.13, `EVENTLET_HUB` environment variable can point to external modules.
 * fork Eventlet, revert Twisted removal, identify and fix problems.
 This work may be merged back into main project.

+Apologies for any inconvenience.